-Our campus has often been described a piece of Australia transplanted in Sarawak.
+Curtin Sarawak's modern campus has often been described a piece of Australia transplanted in Sarawak.
 Many equate it to stepping into another world.
-Thus is the uniqueness and allure of our campus.
+Thus is the uniqueness and allure of the campus.

 Such scenery reflects Sarawak's environment of constant greenery, water and bountiful wildlife.
 Coupled with Miri's famed sunsets and Senadin's location away from the bustle of the city, the ambience of the campus is one our students find tranquil, inspiring and conducive for studying.

 Our campus is regarded as one of the most modern and unique in the region.
 As one walks through the campus, it is evident considerable thought and meticulous attention to detail was paid to its design.
 The planners and architects took note of the site's natural features, then planned buildings and structures around them, making sure they complemented, and in some instances enhanced, the environment.

 To reflect the fact that Curtin is an Australian university, they did a splendid job of transplanting the Curtin architectural model to Sarawak.
 However, this was not done wholesale as they sought to combine the Australian architecture with traditional Sarawakian elements for a hybrid look that is distinctly Curtin Sarawak.